 ETSI is responsible for the copyright management having all rights reserved.

-The reproduction of parts of ETSI standards may be allowed provided a request is made using the ETSI Copyright Licence request
+The reproduction of parts of ETSI standards and other ETSI material may be allowed provided a request is made using the ETSI Copyright Licence request

 The copyright authorization shall never imply a license on any potential SEP.

 Where software is included in any element of an ETSI standard, the software owner grants, without monetary compensation an irrevocable, non-exclusive, worldwide, royalty-free and sub-licensable copyright license to prepare derivative works and reproduce, display, distribute and execute the contributed software and derivative work to ETSI, ETSI members and any implementer for limited purposes (see Section 9.2 of the ETSI IPR Policy).